Grants for Resilience & Wellness

 The Grants for Resilience & Wellness (GR&W) program is the long-term community recovery grants program managed by FRRR in response to the 2009 Victorian bushfires.

 The Grants for Resilience & Wellness program has a specific focus on providing assistance towards community-strengthening and resilience-building projects for communities affected by the 2009 Victorian bushfires.
-It recognises that, more than four years on, an important part of community recovery is having opportunities to connect, share experiences, enhance individual and community wellbeing and resilience, and to build strengths and capacity for the future.
+It recognises that recovery takes time and that it is important for communities to have opportunities to connect, share experiences, enhance individual and community wellbeing and resilience, and to build strengths and capacity for the future.

 Funds are provided by the Victorian Bushfire Appeal Fund and managed by FRRR within the grants element of our Natural Disaster Response Framework.